Tsundere-e/Tsundere-e/README.md

 $\Huge{\textsf{ 🌸 About Me}}$
 ---
-I am a Junior Developer and AI enthusiast!
+$\color{violet}{\textsf{I am a Junior Developer and AI enthusiast!
 I love turning ideas into projects and am always looking for new challenges to improve my skills.
-I am passionate about organization, aesthetics, and creating solutions that simplify everyday life.
+I am passionate about organization, aesthetics, and creating solutions that simplify everyday life.}}$

 **Current Workflow:**
 * 🔭 **Working on:** [Sakura Zen](https://sakura-zen-omega.vercel.app/) (React + Vite App)